dylanlanigansmith/twos/README.md

 ## In Progress
     - At this point all it could use is some input tweaks for playing DOOM and a USB Keyboard driver for real hardware (works with ps2! luckily my very new z690 mobo has a port suprisingly)
+    - I want to rewrite it from scratch, learned so much along the way I could do it better the second time around
 ## Planned
     - double buffering (sorta)
-    - Port DOOM (as a user mode process) [x]
+    - Port DOOM (as a user mode process) [COMPLETE]
-    - Cross compiler + C Runtime for easier use of our standard library [x]
+    - Cross compiler + C Runtime for easier use of our standard library [COMPLETE]
-    - UEFI Support to boot on real hardware [x]
+    - UEFI Support to boot on real hardware [COMPLETE]
     - now that we have reached user mode a lot of kernel code can be tidied up and moved to userspace, or refactored into a API for usage from user space
         - you can tell what was added in the last stage of this project
         - I would like to rewrite this someday, learned too many lessons not to